lvv/lvvlib/README.txt

 There are no mallocs,  no extra pointers, no extraneous class members.

 .lvv::array have following added capabilities:
+- Vector operation:   `A1 += A2; cout << A1;`
+- explicit SSE vectorization (gcc not very good yet in auto-vectorization).
+- parallelization with OpenMP
-- Index of first element defaults to 0, but can be any number
+- Index of first element defaults to 0, but can be any number.
 - Index value tested if it is in valid range when `NDEBUG` macro  is not defined (i.e. for  `gcc -g` ).
-- array can be sent to iostream:  `cout << A;`
-- `matrix` type defined as array of arrays
 - basic linear algebra functions:  `norm2(A)`, `distance_norm2(A1,A2)`, `dot_product(A1,A2)`, etc
-- array assignment expressions: `A1 += A2;`

-.Soon to be added:
-- non-assignment array expressions (malloc free, through lazy evaluation) like: `A1 = A2 + A3;`
-- explicit SSE vectorization for vector operations (gcc not very good yet in auto-vectorization).
-- vector operation parallelization with OpenMP

 === *eq()* - numeric comparison template function (http://github.com/lvv/lvvlib/tree/master/math.h[math.h])
 Used for numeric comparison in generic programming.
 For floating point types